maitag/peote-net/README.md

 ## TODO:
 - more options to handle buffering (max users per server, payload, outbounds)
 - let server disconnect/block users
-- let server send data to all users at once
 - hardening to make it more robust against flooding
 - better implementation/documentation of the network-protocol